Scroll to top

 Important Warnings

-• Never stop at traffic lights with windows down.
-Carjacking risk is highest at intersections.
+• Never stop at traffic signals with windows down.
+Carjacking risk is highest at intersections, particularly at night and in slow-moving traffic.

-• Do not display valuables, including mobile phones, in vehicles or on foot.
+• Do not display valuables, including mobile phones, in vehicles or on foot in any part of the city.

-• Armoured vehicles are strongly recommended for all ground movements outside secure estates.
+• Armoured vehicles are strongly recommended for all ground movements outside secure estates, particularly after dark.

-• Residential properties require comprehensive security including electric fencing, CCTV, and armed response subscription.
+• Residential properties require comprehensive security including perimeter fencing, CCTV, and an active armed response subscription.

 FAQ